RuggedPOD/ruggedpod-doc/software/specifications/ruggedpod_firmware.md

+---
-# RuggedPOD Firmware specifications v1.0
+title: RuggedPOD Firmware specifications v1.0
+author: RuggedPOD team
+---

 RuggedPOD chassis is designed to run 24 hours a day in very harsh environments that is why it includes a complex remote management system which is flexible enough to be extended.
 The firmware is designed to be operated without any local human action.
 It can be run on a single or dual management board to sustain redundancy.